ced211/ced211.github.io/index.md

 ## Inpainting an prediction GAN for audio
 IGAN, InpaintingGAN is a neural network to inpaint magnitude spectrum.
 It can be trained to inpaint the magnitude spectrum of an audio frame of length T second, given the previous and subsequent T seconds.
 PGAN, PredicitonGAN is an adaptation of IGAN to perform audio prediction.
 It can be trained to predict an audio frame of T second, given the T previous second.
-This webpage accompaing the [github repository] (https://github.com/ced211/master_thesis.git).
+This webpage accompaing the [github repository](https://github.com/ced211/master_thesis.git).

 ### IGAN